Laws and Regulations Regarding Primates Kept as

 Pets

-decide to still obtain a monkey in a state that does not allow it, you will probably find yourself with a broken heart when they come and have the monkey removed from your home.
+decide to still obtain a monkey in a state that does not allow it, you will find yourself with a broken heart when they come and have the monkey removed from your home.
+ALWAYS FOLLOW STATE AND COUNTY REGULATIONS!!!

-The best way to be sure is to ask for the enforcement officer of the Division of Wildlife, or Fish and Game department for your state (each state has a slightly different name but all do the same thing), and ask him where you can find your state's animal ordinance.
+The best way to be sure is to ask for the enforcement officer of the Division of Wildlife, or Fish and Game Department for your state (each state has a slightly different name but all do the same thing), and ask them where you can find your state's ANIMAL ORDINANCE.
 I would not mention that you want a monkey.
 Simply ask to see the ordinance.
 If the state does not prohibit them, then move to your county and ask the animal control officer the same question.
 If you mention a monkey they may tell you they are illegal or give you the run around even though there is no law.
-Get it in writing either for or against.
+Get it in writing either for or against ownership.
 You can ask for the list of prohibited species and see if all primates are banned, just apes, or none at all.
-Zoning laws, such as commercial or residential classification, may also put a hamper on your ability to own a monkey.
-Although a city may not ban monkeys as a whole, they regulate where in the city you can own them.
-This means it needs to be a rural location zoned for agriculture, and "wild animals" are illegal in commercial areas.
+ZONING LAWS, such as commercial or residential classification, may also put a hamper on your ability to own a monkey.
+Although a certain city may not ban monkeys as a whole, they may regulate where in the city you can house them.
+For example it needs to be a rural location zoned for agriculture, and "wild animals" are illegal in commercial/residential areas.

 If they are illegal as pets then you can't get a permit to have one.
+I have been asked if there is a way around a ban.
+Possible in some areas, but not recommended.
 You would have to apply for an exhibitor/breeder license from the USDA for zoological/educational purposes, BUT you would have to meet all USDA standards.
 This would include meeting experience requirements, allowing unannounced visits to your property for inspections, getting expensive insurance, and "working" your animals (taking them to schools for educational shows, etc).
-Depending on what state you live in and what USDA officer is in charge in your area, you may not even be able to get a permit unless you are ACTUALLY exhibiting (proof of shows, advertising materials, etc.) Not that easy to get, especially someone with no prior primate experience, AKA they know it is just a pet.
+Depending on what state you live in and what USDA officer is in charge in your area, you may not even be able to get a permit unless you are ACTUALLY exhibiting (proof of shows, advertising materials, etc.) Not easy to get, especially someone with no prior primate experience, AKA they know it is just a pet.
 So you can pretty much rule that option out, and move to another city/state where they are legal.

 Depending on the permit/permits required.
 You may need to apply with your state's Division of Wildlife AND your county may also require a permit or registering with them.
-Each State, city, & county have different laws, so you will have to do the research on that.
+Each state, city, & county has different laws, so you will have to do the research on levels.

-Below is the contact information for each states Wildlife department.
+Below is the contact information for each state’s Wildlife department.
 It is YOUR responsibility to contact them and find out what the legal requirements are in your state.
-Laws are constanly changing so please call even though my web site says they are legal.
-This was the last updated information as of April 2008.
-It is impossible for me to stay informed as to new laws.
-If you become aware of additional legislation, or know the specifics of your state I would appreciate an email with the information and sources so that I may update this page.
+Laws are constantly changing so please call even though my web site says they are legal.
+If it says there is No Regulation you MUST still contact your county to check local legality.
+This was the last updated April 2008.
+It is impossible for me to stay informed as to new laws especially in each county etc. If you become aware of additional legislation, or know the specifics of your state I would appreciate an email with the information and sources so that I may update this page.
 Thank you.

 NOTE: When traveling with a primate a Health Certificate is required for entry in all states, as well as a travel/entry permit.